martinberlin/FT6X36-IDF/README.md

 This is an ESP-IDF component forked from ESP32 Arduino library [FT6X36](https://github.com/strange-v/FT6X36) for self-capacitive touch panel controllers produced by FocalTech Systems.

 ## ATTENTION!
 Only basic functionality is currently implemented.
-Has been tested only on ESP32 using a 2.7" e-ink display (GDEW027W3-T).
+Has been tested only on ESP32 using a 2.7" e-ink display (GDEW027W3-T and new model GDEY027T91).
 This will work only as a compoment in the ESP-IDF framework.
 If you are looking for an arduino-esp32 version check the [original FT6X36 library](https://github.com/strange-v/FT6X36)
 This was tested and works correctly with ESP-IDF v.
-4.2 on 4.4 there is still some I2C configuration bug that needs to be addressed.
-It could not instantiate correctly I2C in 4.4 giving a strange error that SDA & SDL pins are the same (They are not).
-Updating the idf branch to **release/v4.2** it worked again as expected.
+4.2 on 4.4 and latest version 5.

 Here I present you the definitive guide to Good-Display I2C touch pin up which usually is a 6 pin FPC cable.
 I'm saving you the time to search and open 3 different PDF datasheets!